Palos Verdes Peninsula Unified School District (PVPUSD) Programs*

 WHY: This program funds the buses for field trips and educational material for Title I elementary schools in local areas of Los Angeles County.
 The program is funded through community and foundation grants.
 The WOW Outreach Program uses the allure of the ocean and its inhabitants plus the exhibits at the Point Vicente Interpretive Center to raise the students’ awareness of how conservation and preservation impacts the native and coastal habitat and wildlife that exist in these environments.
 The program attempts to stimulate the students’ interest in learning by providing experiences that will enhance their education plus raise their self-esteem and affect a positive change.

-WHAT: The students will have an opportunity to visit one of three sites: The Point Vicente Interpretive Center, the Abalone Cove Shoreline Park tide pools, and the Forrestal Nature Reserve.
+WHAT: The students will have an opportunity to visit one of two sites: The Point Vicente Interpretive Center and/or the Forrestal Nature Reserve.

 Junior Docent Program